NERV-DAO/documentation/NERV by-laws.md

 Financial report
 </p>

 Because NERV runs on a dApp supported by blockchain financial reporting and accounting can be done automatically by a computer algorithm.
 In fact every proposal and transfer of money from NERV's treasury is properly recorded and accounted for.
-Thus we require that to be published monthly on the official website of DAO and through the on-line platform.:
+Thus we require a monthly publication on the official website of DAO and through the on-line platform:

 I. A monthly provisional trial balance published at the beggining of each month.